 Invasive species control: Dog-strangling vine

-Native to Eurasia, this plant is capable of producing over 2,000 seeds per m2 and has spread through the mountain’s woodlands.
-Given its tendency to smother surrounding vegetation and disrupt monarch butterfly reproduction, Les amis de la montagne are actively involved in limiting its propagation.
-Join us to learn more about dog-strangling vine as well as the rich floral diversity it threatens, and help control its spread on Mount Royal!
+Native to Eurasia, this invasive plant can produce over 2,000 seeds per square metre and has spread throughout the woodlands of Mount Royal.
+Its ability to smother surrounding vegetation and disrupt monarch butterfly reproduction makes it a serious ecological threat.
+That’s why Les Amis de la montagne are actively working to limit its spread.
+Join us to learn more about dog-strangling vine, the rich floral diversity it endangers, and how you can help control its presence on the mountain!

 We use a weeding technique that requires the use of garden knives.
 For safety reasons, the minimum age of participation in this activity is 14.